 Resume Alerts After

-An Alert Rules's Resume Alert After setting is a great way to ensure that an alerting condition is not forgotten or missed after it's been acknowledged.
+The Resume Alert After setting is a great way to ensure that an alerting condition is not forgotten or missed after an alert is has been acknowledged.

 When an alert is acknowledged, alert notifications are temporarily suspended until the time period set in the Resume Alerts After setting has been reached.